We are committed to treating your personal information well. Here’s how we use it.

 The supporting documents help support any claims made in the application form.

 Personal information a bursary applicant discloses is used by a sub-committee of the National Youth Arts Trust Board of Trustees.
 This sub-committee is responsible for awarding bursaries and will use the applicant’s information to assess if they should be granted financial help.

 Our bursaries are designed to specifically impact those whose financial circumstances stop them from accessing training opportunities in the arts; therefore, we ask applicants to disclose information about their entitlement to state benefits to ensure the applicant’s financial circumstances meets the charity’s criteria.

 We ask applicants to fill in our equal opportunities monitoring form alongside their bursary application to the Trust, so we can better establish if any groups, communities, or regions are underrepresented.
 Any information provided on this form will be used for statistical purposes only, be treated as strictly confidential and will not be seen by anybody directly involved in the bursary selection process.
-Some data collected is considered sensitive data and includes gender, age, marital status, national identity, geographical area resident in, care leaver, ethnicity, disability, sexual orientation, religious or similar beliefs.
+Some data collected is special category data and we need explicit consent from you to process it; it includes gender, age, marital status, national identity, geographical area resident in, care leaver, ethnicity, disability, sexual orientation, religious or similar beliefs.

 Successful bursary applications are kept for six years and unsuccessful bursary applications are kept for two years.
 Keeping application information helps us to review our bursary application service, allowing us to continue improving our service for future bursary applicants.
 All bursary application information is kept strictly confidential and will never be passed onto any third parties.